-- Amendments to IAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Non-current.
-The amendments affect only the presentation of liabilities in the statement of financial position - not the amount or timing of recognition of any asset, liability income or expenses, or the information that entities disclose about those items.
-They: - clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; and - clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; - make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or service; and - introduce additional presentation and disclosure requirements for liabilities that are subject to covenants.
+Amendments to IAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Non-current.
+The amendments to IAS 1 published in January 2020 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
+The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.